albertoursino/graphs-comparison/Midterm Project Report.md

 Some nice pictures of the two datasets on a world map can be found on the repository (link above).

-Perhaps in future simulations we might consider a new graph, which takes into account flow of people across sister cities which do not have an airport but are close to airports for which there exists a route between them in the airline routes database: we think it could better express the relationship between
+Perhaps in future simulations we might consider a new graph, which takes into account flow of people across sister cities which do not have an airport but are close to airports for which there exists a route between them in the airline routes database: we think it could better express the relationship between air traffic and twinning partnerships.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5NTYzNDE4NywtMTM2OTc2MzUzNCwxMD
+eyJoaXN0b3J5IjpbMTMwMDA5NDY4NCwtMTM2OTc2MzUzNCwxMD
 E5NTc0NTA5LC05OTYwMzAxMDYsMjEwMjY3NDc5NCwtMjA3MDQ3
 NDMyNCwxNTE4MTAxNzc0LC0xNzQ1MjU4OTUzLDE2NjU2NjI2MD
 RdfQ==